 Click on the images to download these two free PowerPoints.

-This editable PowerPoint makes a quick easy review.
 Each of the ten slides asks a single question.
 Students determine which prefix or suffix to add to the base word to answer the question.
 The teacher then clicks to reveal the answer.
 The slides include five prefixes and five suffixes.
 Add, delete, or change the slides to fit the needs of your students.
 Also easily change the prefixes and suffixes to the ones you are teaching.